Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 How does cGxP differ from GxP?

-In some cases, the abbreviation GxP is preceded by a "c" - it stands for "current".
-It is therefore a "current" or currently valid "good practice".
-Ultimately, there is no difference.
-It is purely an extension of information.
+In some cases, the abbreviation GxP is preceded by a “c” – which stands for current.
+It highlights that the guideline refers to the “current” or up-to-date good practice.
+In essence, there is no difference: the “c” simply serves as an informational extension.

-Yaveon 365 is an ERP software solution designed specifically for the process manufacturing industry.
-It aims to support companies in complying with GxP regulations.
+Yaveon 365 is an ERP software solution designed specifically for the process industry.
+Its purpose: to support companies in meeting GxP regulations.

 Autor Stefan Klammler